 What is Atomic Force Microscopy?

 Atomic force microscopy (AFM) is an advanced scanning probe method capable of imaging a wide range of surfaces, such as polymers, ceramics, composite materials, glass, and biological specimens.
 This technique is useful for assessing various forces like adhesion, magnetic, and mechanical properties.
-In AFM, a finely pointed probe, typically 10–20 nm in diameter, is affixed to a flexible cantilever.
-These probes and cantilevers are usually crafted from silicon or silicon nitride.
-The probe reacts to interactions with the surface, and these movements are recorded through a laser beam directed at the probe, which is then detected by a photodiode.
+In AFM, technicians affix a finely pointed probe, typically 10–20 nm in diameter, to a flexible cantilever.
+They usually craft these probes and cantilevers from silicon or silicon nitride.
+The probe reacts to interactions with the surface, and a laser beam directed at the probe records these movements.
+A photodiode then detects these movements.

 Illustration of the function of an atomic force microscope